OpenTTD/eints/docs/manual/lang_sync.rst

    Name of the project in Eints (may contain letters, digits, and dashes).

+.. option:: --project-type = <project-type>

+   Type of project in Eints, needed to create the project.
+   Accepted values are "game-script" and "newgrf".

 .. option:: --project-desc = <project-description>

    For project creation, a longer title of the project (may contain letters,